AiwinsFx/Rocket/npm/ng-packs/README.md

 ## Getting started

-Run `yarn` to install all dependencies, then run `yarn prepare:workspace` to prepare the ABP packages (might take 2 minutes).
+Run `yarn` to install all dependencies, then run `yarn prepare:workspace` to prepare the ROCKET packages (might take 2 minutes).

 Run `yarn start` to start the `dev-app`.
 Navigate to http://localhost:4200/.